Powers of commutators in linear algebraic groups: The main result

 \begin{thm} Any finite group has the Honda property. \end{thm}

 Honda's original proof is character-theoretic.
 Recently Lenstra has given a short and elegant proof that avoids character theory completely \cite{lenstra}.

 It is natural to ask which other groups have the Honda property.
 Pride has given an example of a one-relator group with torsion which does not have the Honda property \cite[Result (C), p488]{pride}.
 In this note we extend Theorem~\ref{thm:finite} to certain linear algebraic groups.
-By a linear algebraic group over a ring $k$ we mean a smooth closed subgroup scheme of ${\rm GL}_n$ for some $n\in {\mathbb N}$; if $k$ is a field then these are just linear algebraic groups in the usual sense \cite{borel}.
+By a linear algebraic group over a ring $k$ we mean a smooth closed subgroup scheme of ${\rm GL}_n$ for some $n\in {\mathbb N}$; if $k$ is a field then these are just linear algebraic groups in the usual sense \cite{borel}, and they correspond to the affine algebraic groups of finite type by \cite[Cor.\ 4.10]{milne}.

 \begin{thm} Let ${\mathcal G}$ be a linear algebraic group over $k$ and let $G= {\mathcal G}(k)$, where $k$ is one of the following.

 (a) An algebraically closed field.

 (b) A pseudo-finite field.